 When we moved to Norfolk to set up Mill Farm Eco Barn we were really clear about one thing: that we wanted to run eco friendly holiday cottages.
 A business that had the smallest possible impact on the natural environment but was also an amazing and comfortable place to stay.
 We live in such a precious area, just outside the Broads National Park and within walking distance to National Nature Reserves, so wanted to show that it’s possible to offer eco-friendly but stylish holiday cottages.
 To do this we recived a grant from the EU (Leader funding) to support us to develop our eco and stylish holiday homes.

 This blog outlines both what we are currently doing and what we strive to do in the future.
 I am proud of our achievements so far but am determined to do more.
 I know that the issue of climate change has become far more serious since I studied it some 25 years ago.
 Unfortunately, being eco-friendly doesn’t come without challenges, and despite the fact we are the site of a former mill, to implement a small wind turbine which would produce all the energy we need and more, we’ve been met with a lot of red tape, let alone cost.
 We shall persist!

 The United Nations now tell us we have a mere 12 years to halt climate meltdown.
 There are many businesses like mine that are trying to reduce their impact and as individuals we can all make changes to our lives in order to reduce our own carbon footprint.
-I do desperately hope though, that the future sees more radical political leadership on this issue.
-Questions like ‘Why do we still not have decent, affordable public transport outside of London?’ leave me feeling enraged at the lack of leadership to date.
+I do desperately hope though, that the future sees a more radical political leadership on this issue.
+Questions like ‘Why do we still not have a decent, affordable public transport outside of London?’ leave me feeling enraged at the lack of leadership to date.